Some of the links in this post may be affiliate links.

 So to be completely correct, this plant is a Rhaphidophora tetrasperma!
 (Rhaphidophora is the genus and tetrasperma is the species.)
 It is not a Monstera and it is not a Philodendron.

 According to the International Aroid Society, Rhaphidophora tetrasperma is considered rare in nature.
 But fortunately for us, the plants grow very rapidly and are easy to grow!

 If you like Monstera deliciosa but you don’t have enough room, Rhaphidophora tetrasperma is a great option.
 It has a similar flair but on a smaller scale.
-They are both part of the aroid plant family.

 Give your Rhaphidophora bright indirect light.
 These plants don’t like a lot of direct sun, but some is fine.